improvein/dev-challenge/README.md

 ## Presentation

-The result of this challeng should be presented as a GitHub or GitLab public repository.
+The result of this challeng should be presented as a GitHub or GitLab public repository.<br/>
 Please add some minimal documentation (in the form of a README file) describing how to run the project and if there is any requirement or consideration to do so.

+Oh, and please don't fork this repo in order to create your own.
+That way other people trying to complete this challenge won't be able to see solutions to it 😆.

 Let's code 💻!